ashychiu/locally-social-media-directory/README.md

 Background

 Locally is a directory specifically for social media based business.
-More and More people have started a side hustle during the pandemic, for examples - home baked goods, mobile salon, dog walking, cleaning service etc. Most of them are social media based - they have an Instragram or Facebook page but don't have the capacity to advertise themselves and potential clients have may don't know where to find a home-based hair dresser other than the century old "word of mouth".
+More and More people have started a side hustle during the pandemic, for examples - home baked goods, mobile salon, dog walking, cleaning service etc. Most of them are social media based - they have an Instragram or Facebook page but don't have the capacity to advertise themselves and potential clients may not know where to find a mobile hair dresser or dog groomer other than the century old "word of mouth".

 Usage